UCLL-DataFocus/genaistudio-cookiecutter/{{ cookiecutter.__project_name_kebab_case }}/README.md

 {% if cookiecutter.continuous_integration == "GitHub" %}
 1. ⭐️ _GitHub Codespaces_: click on _Code_ and select _Create codespace_ to start a Dev Container with [GitHub Codespaces](https://github.com/features/codespaces).
 {%- endif %}
-1. ⭐️ _Dev Container (with container volume)_: click on [Open in Dev Containers](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url={{ cookiecutter.project_url.replace("https://", "git@").replace(".com/", ".com:") if cookiecutter.private_package_repository_url else cookiecutter.project_url }}) to clone this repository in a container volume and create a Dev Container with VS Code.
+1. ⭐️ _Dev Container (with container volume)_: click on [Open in Dev Containers](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url={{ cookiecutter.openproject_url.replace("https://", "git@").replace(".com/", ".com:") if cookiecutter.private_package_repository_url else cookiecutter.openproject_url }}) to clone this repository in a container volume and create a Dev Container with VS Code.
 1. _Dev Container_: clone this repository, open it with VS Code, and run <kbd>Ctrl/⌘</kbd> + <kbd>⇧</kbd> + <kbd>P</kbd> → _Dev Containers: Reopen in Container_.
 1. _PyCharm_: clone this repository, open it with PyCharm, and [configure Docker Compose as a remote interpreter](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#docker-compose-remote) with the `dev` service.
 1. _Terminal_: clone this repository, open it with your terminal, and run `docker compose up --detach dev` to start a Dev Container in the background, and then run `docker compose exec dev zsh` to open a shell prompt in the Dev Container.